Asian Street Meat: Exploring Recipes, and Cooking Techniques

 Kebabs (Central Asia): Charcoal-grilled lamb or chicken skewers seasoned with cumin and paprika are commonly sold in markets across Central Asia.

-Moo Ping (Thailand): Grilled pork skewers are marinated in garlic, soy sauce, and palm sugar, offering a sweet and savory flavor.
+Moo Ping (Thailand): Sweet and savory grilled skewers marinated in garlic, soy sauce, and palm sugar, epitomizing Thai street food’s bold flavors.

 3.2 Fried and Roasted Meats